Cau-Correa/ms1/README.md

 ## Features

 Home page, with Ross's picture in the background the user can easy access social media and other sections of the website, also a direct link to purchase his Album.
-Music section, it's where is found the latest musics, the user is able to listen them in the browser or has an option to play them on Sound Cloud.
+Music section, it's where to found the latest music, the user is able to listen them in the browser or has an option to play them on Sound Cloud.
 Video section, You Tube videos of Ross interacting with other musicians and bands.
 Also they can be watched in browser or on You Tube.
 About section, brief desccription of Ross Nevin.
-Contact section, the user there can have direct contact with him by e-mail, fill out a form to sign-Up for the news letter the form element does't have implemented backend server code to process it yet. and with google maps, see where geographically he is.
+Contact section, the user there can have direct contact with him by e-mail, fill out a form to sign-Up for the news letter the form element does't have implemented backend server code to process it yet. and with google maps, see where he is geographically.
 Footer, in the footer is the copyrights and social media icons, linking to Ross's social media accounts.

 ## Tecnologies Used
-1. [Git](https://git-scm.com/) Was used for version controle by utilizing the Gitpod terminal to commit to Git and push it to GitHub.
+1. [Git](https://git-scm.com/) Was used for version control by utilizing the Gitpod terminal to commit to Git and push it to GitHub.
-2. [GitHub](https://github.com) Used to store the project after been pushed from Git.
+2. [GitHub](https://github.com) Used to store the project after it has been pushed from Git.
 3. [Boostrap](https://getbootstrap.com/) The Bootstrap library was used throughout the project to assist with the responsiviness and styling of the website.
 4. [FontAwesome](https://fontawesome.com/) The project uses Font Awesome icons.
 5. [Google Fonts](https://fonts.google.com/) Google fonts was used to homogenize the project.
 The font imported to the style.css file was 'Overpass'.